MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

    SEAICEuseEVPstar     = .TRUE.,
    SEAICEuseEVPrev      = .TRUE.,

-Note, that probably because of the C-grid staggering of velocities and stresses, mEVP may not converge as successfully as in Kimmritz et al. (2015) :cite:`kimmritz:15`, see also Kimmritz et al. (2016) :cite:`kimmritz:16`, and that convergence at very high resolution (order 5 km) has not been studied yet.
+Because of the C-grid staggering of velocities and stresses, mEVP may not converge as successfully as in Kimmritz et al. (2015) :cite:`kimmritz:15`, see also Kimmritz et al. (2016) :cite:`kimmritz:16`.
+Convergence at very high resolution (order 5 km) has not yet been studied.

 .. _para_phys_pkg_seaice_iceoceanstress: